plioi/plioi.github.io/_posts/2013-03-26-bootstrapping.markdown

 ## Bootstrapping Fixie

-<a href="https://github.com/plioi/fixie">Fixie</a>, my test framework project, is Curiously Self-Sufficient.
+[Fixie](https://github.com/plioi/fixie), my test framework project, is Curiously Self-Sufficient.

 I always want to write code with support from automated tests, even on this project, so I had to start implementing it with some *other* test framework in place.
 Now that I have implemented enough features for it to run its own tests, I can simply use it to test-drive all the remaining features.